uf2020/ccxt/Checklist.md

 # Technology

   - What programming language do you prefer?
-  - What are you hardware requirements?
+  - What are you hardware and bandwidth requirements (do you want a bot to run from an arduino USB stick, from your mobile, from a server rack, from within a cloud)?
   - What's your target OS / runtime environment?
+  - What are your software/resource limits on traffic / CPU time?
   - Do you want REST over HTTP?
   - Do you need Websockets to receive market data feeds directly from the exchanges (this is usually faster than REST)?
   - Do you need support for FIX / IFEX?